chrispmonkey/Fury/README.md

 We need a drawing of how our app may look/function, a simpole storyboard with a few different screens.

+#Requirements
+- Slide Deck
+ - this deck should show your solution and tell us what we need to know about your hack!
+- Running Proof of Concept
+ - at the end of all this hacking, we need to see a running proof of concept.
+Essentially, can you prove that your hack works?
+- Video Outlining the Value Proposition
+ - that’s right, you get to do a video!
+Hackers liked this last year because they got to speak and explain their hack rather than relying on a PowerPoint to do the talking for them!
+Your video should include the value proposition (Why is this valuable to our customers?
+Which customers?) and a business case (What would be the return on investment for a customer to fully-implement this? – how much revenue or cost savings could it generate, over what timeframe?).
+Your video should not exceed 10 minutes.
+The judges will cut each video off at 10 minutes, so be succinct!
+- Side Note
+ - Your team must be officially registered to participate in the hACTOthon and to have your hack considered by the judges.
+Full registration for each team, including all team members, must be completed before the end of hack week!

 #Deliverables
 - Website (SharePoint Site hosted and with a custom URL within the Microsoft network)
   - If push comes to shove, we can make a quick website and host it elsewhere using a template